ibm-cloud-docs/hs-crypto/uko-delete-managed-keys.md

 You can delete your managed keys in {{site.data.keyword.uko_full_notm}} with the UI, or programmatically with the {{site.data.keyword.uko_full_notm}} API.
 {: shortdesc}

-When you delete a managed key, the key is to be unlinked from all keystores, and all key materials and the metadata are destroyed permanently.
+When you delete a managed key, the key is to be deleted and unlinked from all keystores, and all key materials and the metadata are destroyed permanently.

 ## Deleting managed keys with the UI